timefold-sandbox/operations-research-advent-timefold/readme.md

 # OR Advent 2024

 Welcome to the **OR Advent 2024** repository!
-Here we leave our solutions for challenges posed during [OR Advent 2024](https://advent.bmenendez.com/), often leveraging [Timefold](https://timefold.io).
+Here are our solutions for the [OR Advent 2024](https://advent.bmenendez.com/) challenges, leveraging [Timefold Solver](https://timefold.ai/open-source-solver), an open source PlanningAI solver.

 ### Challenges and Solutions